treeform/orbits/README.md

   ctx.stroke()
 ```

+You do this using `orbital elements`.
+The minimum number of orbital elements you need are:

+  * o: Longitude of the ascending node
+  * i: Inclination
+  * w: Argument of periaps
+  * a: Semi-major axis, or mean distance from Sun
+  * e: Eccentricity (0=circle, 0-1=ellipse, 1=parabola)
+  * m: Mean anomaly (0 at perihelion increases uniformly with time)
+  * n: Mean motion

+If you have exact time, you can turn `orbital elements` into `orbital vectors` which are

+  * pos: x, y, z -- position
+  * vel: x, y, z -- velocity

+Then you can accutally plot `orbital vectors`.

 # Kernel Files Orbits

-NASA uses .bsp SPICE SP-kernels files which accurately describe the orbits of planets with chebyshev polynomials after folks at JPL have collected all observation and ran them through supercomputer simulations.
-These orbits can be downloaded from NASA and are pretty accurate.
+NASA uses [.bsp SPICE SP-kernels](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/info/intrdctn.html) files which accurately describe the orbits of planets with (chebyshev polynomials)[https://en.wikipedia.org/wiki/Chebyshev_polynomials] after folks at JPL have collected all observation and ran them through supercomputer simulations.
+These orbits can be (downloaded)[https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/] from NASA and are pretty accurate.
 Unfortunately they only exist from about 1000 AD to 3000 AD and only the larger bodies of solar system.
-Smaller bodies that dont spice kernels need to use simple elliptical orbits.
+Smaller bodies that don't have spice kernels need to use orbital elements to extarpolate their simpler elliptical orbits.

 You can find SPK files here: https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/